-4.1 Formal risk assessment will be undertaken as part of all the Board's significant decision-making processes.
+- 4.1 Formal risk assessment will be undertaken as part of all the Board's significant decision-making processes. - 4.2.

-4.2.
 The assessment and treatment of opportunities and risks will be integrated into plans, programmes, reviews, business cases, project management, and reports to Executive Committee and Board; and the analysis will be kept under review.

-4.3.
-The Board will use the risk assessment methodology described in the Risk Management Toolkit attached at Annex 1.
+- 4.3.
+The Board will use the risk assessment methodology described in the Risk Management Toolkit (Schedule 1 on p5). - 4.4.

-4.4.
 The Board also has systems in place to manage risks through the Constitution, Financial Regulations and other internal control arrangements.
-These are kept under review and updated annually as necessary.
+These are kept under review and updated annually as necessary. - 4.5.

-4.5.
 To take account of the resources available to the Board, implementation of risk management will start with the high priority risks.
-Management of lower priority risks will be developed in proportion to the risk presented.

-4.6.
-The Board's approach will distinguish between:

-- those risks which may pose a direct threat to the Board's size and viability; and - other risks which, whilst they may threaten the achievement of the Board's operational objectives for the AONB, do not represent such a direct threat to the Board itself (their main impact usually being reputational damage).

-4.7.
-Committees, sub-committees or other working groups which manage or monitor projects will include risk management in their considerations.

-4.8.
-When working with and placing reliance on other organisations, the Board will not check the risk management arrangements of public sector bodies which are subject to audit procedures.

-4.9 For other organisations, the Board will require appraisals, competitive evaluation, vetting procedures, insurances and written contracts as appropriate to the Board's level of exposure to risk.

-4.10.
-Risk assessment and management will be taken into account in resource allocation.

-4.11.
-"New risks" will be considered as a standing agenda item at management group meetings.
+Management of lower priority risks will be developed in proportion to the risk presented. - 4.6.
+The Board's approach will distinguish between: - those risks which may pose a direct threat to the Board's size and viability; and - other risks which, whilst they may threaten the achievement of the Board's operational objectives for the National Landscape, do not represent such a direct threat to the Board itself (their main impact usually being reputational damage). - 4.7.
+Committees, working groups and steering groups which manage or monitor projects will include risk management in their considerations. - 4.8.
+When working with and placing reliance on other organisations, the Board will not check the risk management arrangements of public sector bodies which are subject to audit procedures. - 4.9 For other organisations, the Board will require appraisals, competitive evaluation, vetting procedures, insurances and written contracts as appropriate to the Board's level of exposure to risk. - 4.10.
+Risk assessment and management will be taken into account in resource allocation. - 4.11.
+"New and emerging risks" should be considered at management team meetings. - 4.12.

-4.12.
 The Board will maintain a live register of Key Risks, showing the highest priority risks mapped to internal controls, and officer responsibility.
-The Key Risk Register will be submitted to management group and Executive Committee meetings six-monthly, and to Board annually.
+The Key Risk Register will be submitted to the Finance and Governance Committee and Board annually (as a minimum).
+The current Risk Register is shown in Appendix A. - 4.13.

-4.13.
 Internal Audit will develop its work programme based on a systematic assessment of the risks facing the Board in carrying out its functions.